floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgctl_basics.md

-  update-var       Updates an existing configuration variable delete-var       Deletes an existing configuration variable set              Modifies a property in the Search Guard Configuration
+  update-var       Updates an existing configuration variable delete-var       Deletes an existing configuration variable set              Modifies a property in the Search Guard Configuration update-license   Updates the SG license rest             REST client for administration special          Commands for special circumstances
 ```

 To get help for a particular command just append the `--help` option to the command: